Nissan Skyline: Ninth generation (R33; 1993)

 The R33 Skyline was introduced in August 1993.
-Slightly heavier than the R32, it was available in coupe and sedan body configurations.
+Slightly heavier than the R32, it was again available in coupé and sedan body configurations.
 The R33 was the safest of the models with a rating of 3.8 out of 5.5 accordingly; the airbag system and internal crash bars made this vehicle significantly safer than previous models.
 All models now used a six-cylinder engine.
-Nissan took the unusual step of down-grading the GTS model to have only the RB20E, while the twin-cam of the R32 GTS was discontinued.
-The 2.0 L turbo RB20DET GTS-t was also discontinued and was replaced with the GTS-25t which was equipped with the larger RB25DET and featured HICAS as standard in all GTS-25t sub-models except the Type G.
+Nissan took the unusual step of down-grading the GTS model to have only the RB20E, this was mated to either a 5 speed manual or an optional 5 speed automatic.
+The twin-cam unit of the R32 GTS was discontinued and so was the 2.0 L turbo RB20DET from the GTS-t, this was replaced with the GTS-25t which was equipped with the larger RB25DET and mated to either a 5 speed manual or an optional 4 speed automatic, the 5 speed auto was not used as it wasn't strong enough for the extra power.
+HICAS was standard in all GTS-25t sub-models except the Type G.

-Some models came equipped with a new version of the HICAS 4-wheel steering system called Super HICAS.
+Some models came equipped with a new version of the HICAS four-wheel steering system called Super HICAS.
 This computer controlled system was first used on the R32 GT-R. Super HICAS used electric actuators to steer the rear, as opposed to the hydraulic HICAS.
 This generation was no longer considered a "compact" under Japanese legislation that determined the amount of tax liability based on exterior dimensions.